-Dogs generally have predictable dog behavior because their body language gives it away.
-Once you recognize what you are seeing, you can avoid being attacked by a frustrated, nervous, or protective canine.
+Dogs generally have predictable behavior because their body language gives them away.
+Once you recognize what you are seeing, you can know how to avoid an attack by a frustrated, nervous, or protective canine.

 If your dog has a tendency to be nervous or anxious, you should keep your dog on a secure lead to ease its reactions.
 Dogs with nervous temperaments often do well with obedience training, especially with instructors who understand how to socialize dogs and lessen their aggressive behaviors.

-Being attacked by a dog can be devastating, knowing that these dogs are sweet, loving, and loyal.
 Dogs have several reasons why they react with aggression, but those reasons can be managed and understood.
 Learning about dog behavior can help you avoid potentially dangerous issues with nervous, aggressive, or frustrated dogs.
-When it comes to understanding dogs and how they react to unexpected situations, knowledge is power.
+When it comes to protection against dog attacks, knowledge is power.